vernig/twilio-multilingual-chatbot/README.md

 The script will ask you the following questions:
 * Twilio account SID (can abe found [in the home page of your Twilio project](https://twilio.com/console))
-* Twilio auth token (can abe found [[in the home page of your Twilio project](https://twilio.com/console)](https://twilio.com/console))
+* Twilio auth token (can abe found [[in the home page of your Twilio project](https://twilio.com/console))
-* Google Translate API key: provide here the key you obtained with [this procedure](#Google translate API key)
+* Google Translate API key: provide here the key you obtained with [this procedure](#google-translate-api-key)
 * If you want to create a new Autopilot agent

 Once the script is finished, it will provide you with a link to provision your WhatsApp sender / sandbox:

 ```
+Runtime environment deployed
-Runtime environment deployed'Configure your messaging / whatsapp webhook to the following url: https://barista-xxxx-dev.twil.io/incoming-message`)
+Configure your messaging / whatsapp webhook to the following url: https://barista-xxxx-dev.twil.io/incoming-message`)
 ```

 In your Twilio console go to the [sandbox configuration page](https://www.twilio.com/console/sms/whatsapp/sandbox) or the [sender configuration page](https://www.twilio.com/console/sms/whatsapp/senders) and paste the above link to the "When a message comes in" webhook".
 Remmeber to Save the configuration.